Authorization

 PAT Overview

 Personal Access Tokens (PATs) in SuperMQ provide a secure method for authentication and authorization, similar to JSON Web Tokens (JWTs).
 PATs enable fine-grained access control with customizable scopes and permissions.
+They are particularly useful for automation, CI/CD pipelines, and integrating with third-party services.
+They are designed with the following features:

 PATs have the following fields: